OpenClassrooms-Student-Center/alumnis/content/students/tonicampeol.md

 # One line.
 # If you need more space, go to the next line and add 4 spaces on the left, as in 'description'.
 objective: Me faire une nouvelle jeunesse en quittant le papier pour le digital.
-short_description: J'adore démonter des choses pour savoir comment elles fonctionnent.
+short_description: J'adore démonter des choses pour savoir comment elles fonctionnent !

 # don't touch that
 template: students